sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 **WARNING:** Do NOT commit the actual `id_rsa` and `known_hosts` files to your fork (unless your fork is private **and** you are okay with storing secrets in it).

+## Configure Git repository cloning via HTTP(S) authentication

+The easiest way to specify HTTP(S) authentication for repositories is to include the username and password in the clone URL itself, such as `https://user:password@example.com/my/repo`.
+These credentials won't be displayed to non-admin users.

+Otherwise, follow the steps above for mounting SSH configuration to mount a host directory containing the desired `.netrc` file to `/home/sourcegraph/` in the `gitserver` container.

 ## Configure custom Redis

 Sourcegraph supports specifying a custom Redis server for: